sunnyrjuneja/notebook/a_country_of_cities/notes.md

 usa data: economic growth & job creation are stronger in cities, poverty rising faster in suburbs higher gas prices, foreclosure rates in suburban

+# Part 1: Why Cities Are Good

 # Chap1: A County of Countries: Of Highways, Houses and Hedges
-Land development has quadrupled since 1945, 2x the rate of population growth 11m americans hold mortgages with greater values than their homes
+land development has quadrupled since 1945, 2x the rate of population growth 11m americans hold mortgages with greater values than their homes

-Big Idea:
+big idea:
-Our most urgent problems (may they be economic, socioeconomic, public health, environmental problem) are all exacerbated or driven by how we live.
-Policies at all levels of gov (federal, state, municipal) drive suburbanization.
+our most urgent problems (may they be economic, socioeconomic, public health, environmental problem) are all exacerbated or driven by how we live. policies at all levels of gov (federal, state, municipal) drive suburbanization.

-"City": place that can provide significant ridership for mass transit such as a subway network (30 =< housing units per acre) [an acre is about the size of a football field].
-City <-> Hyperdensity (used interchangably) transit based criteria essential since big cities (vs real) create slightly more compact places where driving is still essential book contrasts itself against other urban literature by using transit based density instead of any other density measure results in a city which is neither walkable nor drivable
+"city": place that can provide significant ridership for mass transit such as a subway network (30 =< housing units per acre) [an acre is about the size of a football field]. city <-> hyperdensity (used interchangably) transit based criteria essential since big cities (vs real) create slightly more compact places where driving is still essential book contrasts itself against other urban literature by using transit based density instead of any other density measure results in a city which is neither walkable nor drivable

 pg 26 pie graph on at densities american live in

-Big Idea:
+big idea:
-Suburbanization Driven by a set of political and historical circumstances
+suburbanization driven by a set of political and historical circumstances

-1934: FDR new deal policy of National Housing Act of 1934 created the Federal Housing Admistration and Federal Savings and Loan Insurance Coproration to stem the tide of foreclosures resulting from the great depression and to make housing and mortgages more affordable.
-More people could afford down payments and interest on mortgages and the market for SFhs became much larger.
+1934: fdr new deal policy of national housing act of 1934 created the federal housing admistration and federal savings and loan insurance coproration to stem the tide of foreclosures resulting from the great depression and to make housing and mortgages more affordable. more people could afford down payments and interest on mortgages and the market for sfhs became much larger.

-1940s: National City Lines Cartel (General Motors, Firestone and Standard Oil) elimination of electric streetcar routes across the country
+1940s: national city lines cartel (general motors, firestone and standard oil) elimination of electric streetcar routes across the country

-Post WW2:  Federal Highway Act of 1956 and intense lobbying by NAR further enabled home ownership through expansion of roadways into, out of and between cities resulting in impossible level of suburban development.
+post ww2:  federal highway act of 1956 and intense lobbying by nar further enabled home ownership through expansion of roadways into, out of and between cities resulting in impossible level of suburban development.

-1950s-1970s: Recession, racial tension and fear of nuclear war lead to the dispersement of population from cities to suburbs.
-Cities collected less taxes which lead to smaller municipal budgets, high debt, and increased crime.
-In general, this became a time of high anti-urban sentiment.
+1950s-1970s: recession, racial tension and fear of nuclear war lead to the dispersement of population from cities to suburbs. cities collected less taxes which lead to smaller municipal budgets, high debt, and increased crime. in general, this became a time of high anti-urban sentiment.

-2012 WSJ : Cities are growing faster than their urban counter parts 2013 MNSBC: Economy slump (temp), inability of young people to afford downpayments (temp), and a preference for places that do not require driving everywhere (perm).
+2012 wsj : cities are growing faster than their urban counter parts 2013 mnsbc: economy slump (temp), inability of young people to afford downpayments (temp), and a preference for places that do not require driving everywhere (perm).

-Required to encourage urbanization (and not suburbanization):
+required to encourage urbanization (and not suburbanization):
-* Phasing out federal home mortgage interest deduction (MID)
+* phasing out federal home mortgage interest deduction (mid)
 * ceasing the backing by fannie mae and freddie mac of larger mortgages
 * removing subsidies for the oil industry
-* reclassifying SUVs and minivans as light trucks
+* reclassifying suvs and minivans as light trucks
-* Allocating federal transportation dollars by population
+* allocating federal transportation dollars by population
 * distributing those dollars fairly across all modes of transportation, rail, mass transit, insead of disporportionately funding highways and runways
-* streamlining the national environmental protection act (NEPA) to reduce the redtape associated with urban development and building large scale infastructure
+* streamlining the national environmental protection act (nepa) to reduce the redtape associated with urban development and building large scale infastructure
 * pricing fuel to reflect negative externalities (pollution and congestion)

-pg 40 Bob the Builder analogy
+pg 40 bob the builder analogy

-If all seven billion lived at the density of townhouses instead of single-family homes, but nowhere close to the density of big American cities, the entire planet would fit in the state of texas surrounded by nothing but nature and agriculture. visualization on pg 48
+if all seven billion lived at the density of townhouses instead of single-family homes, but nowhere close to the density of big american cities, the entire planet would fit in the state of texas surrounded by nothing but nature and agriculture. visualization on pg 48

 pg 44-45 how homes have increased in size but decreased in family size housing units out paced population

-Humans directly influence 83% of the Earths land area.
+humans directly influence 83% of the earths land area.

 # Chap2: Cities, Prosperity, and Globalization